-The minor in Public History prepares students for non-teaching careers as historians outside the academy.
+The Minor in Public History prepares students for non-teaching careers as historians outside the academy.
 Emphasis is placed on exposing students to the broad range of skills and issues associated with careers in museums, archives, historic preservation agencies, heritage tourism, historic site assessment, cultural resource management, and other careers that utilize the skills of the historian outside of the classroom setting.
-The minor provides a foundation for history majors seeking employment as public historians and also prepares students for graduate study in public history.

 Requirements (18 credits)